 Our full list of Festival authors and speakers will go live mid-March, but to make the wait a bit less daunting, here’s one author you won’t want to miss in April.
 We’ve all experienced the messiness that is a constant byproduct of life.
 But have you ever thought about it and appreciated what it means? […]

 Our full list of Festival authors and speakers will go live mid-March, but to make the wait a bit less daunting, here’s one author you won’t want to miss in April.
 Kenyan-born Ngũgĩ wa Thiong’o was dubbed by The Washington Post as “the writer the world needs right now.”
 Before coming to the United States, […]

 Former border patrol agent and 2018 Festival speaker Francisco Cantú’s new book came out earlier this month, and it is already making waves.
 In “The Line Becomes a River: Dispatches from the Border,” Cantú shares his unique and dynamic experiences while keeping in focus the larger issue at the heart of the story.
 The book […]

 Bay Area Book Festival

-Over the weekend of May 4th and 5th, 2019, the fifth annual Bay Area Book Festival will fill downtown Berkeley with a literary extravaganza that offers pleasure to anyone who has ever loved a book.
+Over the weekend of May 4th and 5th, 2019, the Fifth Anniversary Bay Area Book Festival will fill downtown Berkeley with a literary extravaganza that offers pleasure to anyone who has ever loved a book.